Ukraine's gas dispute could mean cold winter for Central, East Europe

 But less has been done further south, leaving countries such as Bulgaria and Serbia especially vulnerable.

-Anna Bulakh from the International Centre of Defense Studies in Talinn said that some progress had been made, but added more effort was needed to avoid future disruption crises.
+Anna Bulakh from the International Center of Defense Studies in Talinn said that some progress had been made, but added more effort was needed to avoid future disruption crises.

-"The most vulnerable CEE/SEE (central/southeast European) countries are in better positions compared to the 2009 crisis due to progress towards completion of the internal energy market," she said.
+"The most vulnerable CEE/SEE (central/southeast European) countries are in better positions compared to the 2009 crisis due to progress toward completion of the internal energy market," she said.

 "But the problems are still there.
 Storage withdrawals cannot be regarded as the source of security of supply in the longer term and more interconnectors won't be built overnight."